Ayya Vaikunda Avataram: The Great Masi Procession

 The procession goes through Edalakudi, Suchindrum, Vazukamparai, Ethankadu, North Thamaraikulam.
 As a sign of religious harmony, people of different faiths, Christians at Kottar; Muslims at Edalakkudi; and Hindus at Suchindram; welcome the procession by offering churul or garlands on the way.
 The procession reaches Swamithoppe at 12 noon and goes to the Muthirikkinaru first and then through the four car streets (Ratha veethi) of Swamithope pathi.
 Then it goes around the Santhana veethi, the inner-circumambulating route of pathi (shown in the blue print above).
 Before entering the Pathi the people hand over the flags at the pathi.

-Lakhs of Ayyavazhi followers participate in this procession, and thousands of Vehicles follows.
-So the transport on Nagercoil-Kanyakumari Highway will be closed on that day till noon.
+Lakhs of Ayyavazhi followers participate in this procession, and thousands of vehicles follow.
 This is one of the largest festivals of the state which attracts a huge crowd beyond the state.

 This day was announced as a holiday by the government of Tamil Nadu for the districts of Kanyakumari from 1993 and for Tirunelveli and Tuticorin from the year 2006.